-Course Description Rationale Faculty requirements Del Bohío It examines the social One of the core Ph.D. in a la conditions that enable the courses form the Anthropology, Megalópolis appearance of urban space Masters degree.
+Course Description Rationale Faculty 1.001010101 requirements Del Bohío It examines the social One of the core Ph.D. in a la conditions that enable the courses form the Anthropology, Megalópolis appearance of urban space Masters degree.
 It Urban since ancient times and the examines the Anthropology, From the Hut material and cultural requisites process of Archaeology, to the for this process.
 It discusses urbanization as a Urban Sociology, Megalopolis the notion that urban space is a human product and Urban Geography, product of the human feat vis a emphasizes the History, History of vis that humans are molded by importance of Architecture, Urban urban space.
 It examines analyzing this History, and/or theoretical and historical texts phenomena from an Architecture, with that discuss the diverse interdisciplinary experience in expressions of urban space perspective. teaching ancient around the world, contributing and contemporary with different approaches to urban problems fro the study of the phenomenon. m an inter- disciplinary perspective at graduate and/or undergraduate levels.
 Linguistic Case studies in foreign As part of the option Ph.D. in Education, Landscape countries serve as models for on Urban Language Applied local research in semiotic and Arts, students Linguistics, landscapes -any public space analyze and research Languages, with with visible inscription made the importance of experience teaching

-Course Description Rationale Faculty requirements through deliberate human linguistic landscapes languages and/or intervention and meaning in understanding linguistics at making.
-Spatial frameworks in multi-lingual, ethnic graduate and/or fiction, non-fiction, and the and power dynamics undergraduate community-civic, in cities, as well as levels. marketplace, portals, wall the less dynamic, TO VOIS. (graffiti), detritus (discarded somewhat static commercial goods), civic, state, community, school. educational community, senoor. counterparts.
-Globalización It examines debates related to One of the core Ph.D. in Social, y ciudad: the transformation of urban courses for the Urban and Debates space in the last decades as a Master's degree.
-It Economic contemporá- result of the processes of emphasizes the Geography, Urban neos en torno a economic and cultural analysis of the Anthropology, lo global y lo globalization.
-It approaches impact of the Human Ecology, local the link between the development of iocai dissolution of borders on a recent technologies Social Economy, and/or Globalization and economic Environmental global scale, and the and the city restructuring of urban space, changes from/to Sciences, with mediated by new information urban spaces as well experience teaching technologies and advances in as the effect these at graduate and/or transportation.
-It sensitizes transformations have undergraduate students regarding the social on society and levels. and environmental impacts of environment. the segregation of activities in D 1 the urban core.
-One of the core Dh D : Pensar la ciudad: It emphasizes the development transformation and courses for the Ph.D. in Architecture, Teorías de las understanding of twentieth Masters degree.
+Course Description Rationale Faculty 4 1 1 1 1 4 1 1 1 requirements through deliberate human linguistic landscapes languages and/or intervention and meaning in understanding linguistics at making.
+Spatial frameworks in multi-lingual, ethnic graduate and/or fiction, non-fiction, and the and power dynamics undergraduate community-civic, in cities, as well as levels. marketplace, portals, wall the less dynamic, (graffiti), detritus (discarded somewhat static commercial goods), civic, state, educational community, school.
+Globalización It examines debates related to One of the core Dh D in Cooial - the transformation of urban courses for the Ph.D. in Social, Urban and y ciudad: Debates space in the last decades as a Economic result of the processes of Master's degree.
+It emphasizes the contemporá- neos en torno a economic and cultural analysis of the Geography, Urban Anthropology, lo global y lo globalization.
+It approaches impact of the Human Ecology, local the link between the development of Social Economy, iocai dissolution of borders on a recent technologies and/or Globalization global scale, and the and economic Environmental and the city restructuring of urban space, changes from/to Sciences, with and the city mediated by new information urban spaces as well experience teaching technologies and advances in as the effect these at graduate and/or transportation.
+It sensitizes transformations have undergraduate students regarding the social on society and levels. and environmental impacts of environment.
+10 (015. the segregation of activities in Cirvironnicire. the urban core.
+Pensar la It emphasizes the development One of the core Ph.D. in ciudad: transformation and courses for the Architecture, Teorías de las understanding of twentieth Masters degree.
 The History, Urban ciudades: Siglo century cities.
-It discusses the course provides History, XX development of urbanism and fundamental Urbanism, Urban 7731 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 urban studies as autonomous theoretical Geography, Thinking the disciplines.
+It discusses the course provides History, XX development of urbanism and fundamental Urbanism, Urban urban studies as autonomous theoretical Geography, Thinking the disciplines.
 The knowledge to Urban Sociology, city comprehension of the promote the Urban contradictions and possibilities understanding of the Anthropology, of modern urban theories is development of and/or emphasized in the context of urbanism and urban Urban Planning, the analysis of contemporary studies as academic with experience and local models and practices. areas of the teaching at graduate twentieth century. and/or As such, it undergraduate encourages a critical levels.